Docs

 The Sandbox Explorer is a great tool for building and verifying queries so you don't have to repeatedly rebuild your project in Xcode to try out changes.

-Run this by pressing the "Submit " button, which should now have the name of your query, LaunchList:
+Run this query by pressing the "Submit " button, which should now have the name of your query, LaunchList:

 Submit the operation

-You'll quickly see the returns results as a JSON object on the right-hand side of the page:
+You'll quickly see the query returns results as a JSON object on the right-hand side of the page:

 Query JSON in Sandbox Explorer

-Click the button next to the launches at the bottom of the left column.
-It will add a set of braces for launches to the section, and then move the documentation to show information for the Launch type:
+Click the button next to the launches field at the bottom of the left column.
+It will add a set of braces for launches to the operations section, and then move the documentation to show information for the Launch type:

 Status after adding launches field